 To evaluate your share of equity, it is relevant to find out your property value and what’s the withheld equity proportion.
-If the difference of the two is optimistic, then you can easily have equity again.
-But if your pay outs are more than the property value, then you’re earning in negative.
+If the difference between the two is optimistic, then you can easily have equity again.
+But if your payouts are more than the property value, then you’re earning in negative.

 How is Cash Refinancing being Similar to Home Equity loan?